Bhagwan Das Varma

 Bhagwan Das Varma (1907-1962) was a Bollywood film producer and director.
 He was one of six brothers that were founders/partners of Varma Films, a company predominantly involved with the production and distribution of Hindi language films.
 After the Varma Films banner was retired in the mid-1950s, Bhagwan Das continued his film production and distribution activities with two affiliated companies: Varma Pictures and V. P. Productions.

 During his 11-year career span, starting from its inception with the release of the film Suhaag Raat in 1948, to the release of his last film, Main Nashe Mein Hoon in 1959, Bhagwas Das Varma directed 3 films: Aurat (1953), Pooja (1954) and Baghi Sipahi (1958).
 A sample of the careers of 3129 movie directors shows that about 63% directors made only one movie, and only about 7% directors made 3 or more movies.
 A more recent but smaller sample of the careers of 193 movie directors shows that about 34% directors make only one movie and only about 14% made 3 or more movies.
 With Bhagwan Das’s career including 3 movies as a director, the above comparison benchmarks are indicators of the notability of Bhagwan Das arising from his prolific directional proclivity.

 Family

 Bhagwan Das Varma was born as Bhagwan Das Chawla in the Punjab Province of British India.
 He was one of six sons born to Laxmidas and Hakumdai Chawla.
 The other five brothers were Ramrakha, Munshiram, Biharilal, Waltiram and Santram.
-After moving to Bombay in the late 1940s to enter the movie industry, the six brothers changed their last name to Varma.
+After moving to Bombay in the late 1940s to enter the movie industry, the six brothers changed their last name to Varma, and debuted with the release of their first film, Suhaag Raat (1948), distributed under the banner of Varma Films.

 In 1954, Bhagwan Das married actress Purnima, who had worked in a majority of the films produced by Varma Films; it was Purnima’s second marriage.